 Senior Studies In Year 11 & 12 students have the flexibility to study a course that suits their own interests and needs.
 Galen offers programs in 5 basic formats with choices in all of them.

 - Victorian Certificate of Education (VCE)

 - Victorian School of Languages

 Senior studies now provide great flexibility to cater for a variety of student interests and career pathways.
-Students may choose to complete: Victorian Certificate of Education (VCE) units, VCE units and Vocational Educational and Training (VET) modules, Victorian Certificate of Applied Learning (VCAL), combine University studies (called Extension Studies) or complete a Australian School Based Apprenticeship programme with their VCE or VCAL.
+Students may choose to complete: Victorian Certificate of Education (VCE) units, VCE units and Vocational Educational and Training (VET) modules, Victorian Certificate of Applied Learning (VCAL), combine University studies (called Extension Studies) or complete a Australian School Based Apprenticeship program with their VCE or VCAL.